- You must give a helpful and honest response to anyone who complains about the services you have provided. 270

 - if the patient wishes to take the complaint further, tell the patient that they can complain to the General Optical Council (GOC) or the Optical Consumer Complaints Service (OCCS).

-- You must keep records of the complaint, and relevant documents.
-This would include details of oral and written communication between you and the patient and a chronology of the investigation process.
-Any internal documents should be objective and non-judgemental.234
+- You must keep records of the complaint, along with any relevant documents.
+These would include details of oral and written communication between you and the patient and a chronology of the investigation process.
+Any internal documents should be objective and non-judgemental.

-233 General Optical Council.
-(2016) Standards of practice for optometrists and dispensing opticians [Accessed 6 Nov 2017]
+270 General Optical Council.
+(2016) Standards of Practice for Optometrists and Dispensing Opticians [Accessed 3 Dec 2020]